How to update a dapp chain

 }

-If everything works correctly we will not receive any response when
+If everything works correctly, you need not receive any response when

 running the module v0_0_1